-If you are an outpatient (not staying overnight in the hospital), a nurse coordinator will call you the afternoon before your biopsy.
-If your biopsy is on a Monday, the nurse will call you the Friday before.
+If you are an outpatient (not staying overnight in the hospital), a nurse coordinator will call you the afternoon before your procedure.
+If your procedure is on a Monday, the nurse will call you the Friday before.
 The nurse will: